 How to Use Apple Cider Vinegar for Hyperpigmentation

-Apple cider vinegar is highly acidic and must be diluted to be safely applied to the skin.
+Apple cider vinegar is highly acidic and must be diluted first for safe application.

 - Apply the mixture over pigmented areas once per day using a cotton pad

-- Let sit for two to three minutes, then rinse with lukewarm water
+- Let rest for two to three minutes; rinse with lukewarm water

-To help counteract apple cider vinegar’s drying effects, you can add the contents of a vitamin E capsule to the mixture.
+To help counteract the drying effects, you can add the contents of a vitamin E capsule to the mixture.

 Is It Safe?

-Even when diluted, apple cider vinegar is highly astringent and its acidity can disrupt natural skin pH levels.
-Side effects include dryness, redness, irritation and burning sensations.
-It is not recommended for dry or sensitive skin types.
-Discontinue use if irritation occurs.
+However, even when diluted, this vinegar is highly astringent, and its acidity can disrupt natural skin pH levels.
+Side effects include dryness, redness, irritation and burning sensations; if you experience these symptoms, discontinue use.